 Pay Difference by Location

-Washington is home to an above-average pay rate for Editorial Assistants, 17 percent higher than the national average.
-Editorial Assistants will also find cushy salaries in Los Angeles (+9 percent), San Francisco (+5 percent), Chicago (+5 percent), and Boston (+4 percent).
-Those in the field find the lowest salaries in Baltimore, 9 percent below the national average.
+Home to some of the best pay for Editorial Assistants, Los Angeles offers exceptional salaries, 16 percent above the national average.
+Editorial Assistants will also find cushy salaries in Washington (+16 percent), Philadelphia (+5 percent), Boston (+5 percent), and San Francisco (+4 percent).
+The lowest-paying market is Baltimore, which sits 9 percent below the national average.